Tactile Learning Activity: Unique Hands-On Ideas

 • Gift bag (with crumpled tissue paper covering the hidden learning objects)

-How to Incorporate Tactile Discrimination Activities Into Learning Routines
+How to Incorporate This Tactile Discrimination Activity into Learning Routines

-• Math: reach in a bag to feel and find magnet, wooden or foam numbers to sequence numbers or build and solve math problems.
-Identify coins or collect coins to match a money value.
+• Math: reach in a bag to feel and find magnet, wooden or foam number; sequence numbers or build and solve math problems.
+Feel inside the bag to identify coins or collect coins to match a money value.

 • Language lessons: feel and find letters (magnet, wooden, or foam) for matching sounds, spelling name, spelling words, etc. Locate an object that someone else is describing.